Azizultra32/aiwebdash-macair1/README.md

 ```

 The script fetches from `origin`, rebases your branch onto the given target
 branch, and runs the preflight, lint, and test steps.
+If no `origin` remote
+exists but you set the `REPO_URL` environment variable, the script adds the
+remote automatically before fetching.

 ### Testing notes